-The counseling courses are offered in a traditional and hybrid format.
-Courses may have e-learning components as noted in the course syllabus.
-The University uses ItsLearning as its e-learning platform.
+The counseling courses are offered in a traditional graduate format with selective weekend elective classes.
+Courses may have elearning components as noted in the course syllabus.
+The University uses Its Learning as its e-learning platform.

 Integration of Faith and Learning